jkiyabu/jamies-cuisines/README.txt

 Jamie's Recipe Blog
 ---------------------
-A practice drupal site where Jamie can post and blog about recipes.
+A practice drupal site where Jamie can post and blog about her recipes.

 Installation